-The psychologist will initially meet with you for about an hour and identify any needs or concerns you have.
+In your first appointment, the psychologist will meet with you for about an hour and talk to you about any needs or concerns you have.
 After this meeting, if you decide that you would like to meet again, they will offer you a number of sessions.
-You can have between 2 and 12 appointments, each lasting about 60 minutes.
-It is possible to meet weekly, fortnightly or monthly.
+You can have between two and 12 appointments, each lasting about 60 minutes.
+It is possible to meet weekly, fortnightly or monthly, depending on what feels right for you.

-Attending the psychology service involves looking at difficulties in the 'here and now' and thinking about how to cope with these.
 You do not have to talk about anything that you don't want to.